0xTxbi/Octy-GitHub-Explorer/README.md

-# Octy-GitHub-Explorer
+# Octy GitHub Explorer

-The Octy-GitHub-Explorer is a minimal web application which returns basic data of a user's GitHub details and repositories
+View the geeky details of your GitHub account that you seek.